guid-empty/sqflite_entities/README.md

 ## What if we need to support DateTime for our entity?

-Sqlite does not support the Date data type, however, using the Sqlfield annotation, we can support serialization / deserialization of this data type in any of the data types supported in Sqlite,
+Sqlite does not support the Date data type.
+However, using the **Sqlfield** annotation, we can support custom serialization / deserialization of this data type to any of the data types supported in Sqlite.

-for example, convert datetime from dart to int data type via *microsecondsSinceEpoch* back via *DateTime.fromMicrosecondsSinceEpoch(microsecondsSinceEpoch)*.
+For example, convert datetime from dart to int data type via *microsecondsSinceEpoch*.
+Back via *DateTime.fromMicrosecondsSinceEpoch(microsecondsSinceEpoch)*.

 The same is true for the boolean type, performing conversions to and from integer.